MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/cant-reverse-transctns.md

   - The transaction (such as an invoice or payment) is settled.
     - You can verify whether a transaction has been settled, or is marked for settlement, on the **Vendor transactions** page by selecting **View settlements or Settlement > Settlement history**.
     - You can reverse a settlement from the **Vendor transactions** page (**Settlement > Undo settlement**), if one of the transactions must be reversed.
-- The voucher contains more than one subledger transaction entered in the same voucher number (the One voucher issue).
+- The voucher contains more than one subledger transaction entered using the same voucher number (the One voucher issue).
 - The invoice hasn't been approved
   - If the **Approval** check box isn’t marked on the invoice, the invoice can’t be reversed.
     - Approval in this instance doesn't refer to approvals in the  workflow process, but rather to the **Approval** option on the invoice.
 This option is used to prevent an invoice from being paid, typically for vendor invoice register invoices.
 - The transaction is in the invoice pool
   - An invoice in the pool can’t be reversed directly from the **Vendor transactions** page.
 Invoices in the pool can instead be reversed through the cancelation process on the **Invoice approval journal** page.
 - The transaction has a parent invoice that has been corrected (Indian localization)
-- The transaction has a promissory status of **Invoice remitted**.
+- The transaction has a promissory status of **Invoice remitted**
-- The transaction is used for a partial tax settlement.
+- The transaction is used for a partial tax settlement
-- The transaction contains a Vendor account but is being reversed from the wrong page, such as from **Transactions for (main account)** page.
+- The transaction contains a Vendor account but is being reversed from the wrong page, such as from **Transactions for (main account)** page
   - As described above, certain subledger transactions can only be reversed from specific pages, even with the Mass reversals feature turned on.

-The following types of transactions cannot be reversed:
+The following types of transactions can't be reversed:

 - Foreign currency revaluation
-  - Unlike General ledger foreign currency revaluation, Accounts receivable and Accounts payable foreign currency revaluations cannot be reversed.
+  - Unlike General ledger foreign currency revaluation, Accounts receivable and Accounts payable foreign currency revaluations can't be reversed.
 Instead, the revaluation needs to be run again using the invoice date, which is similar to reversing the previous revaluation.
 Revaluing with the invoice date will use the exchange rate from the invoice’s date, essentially bring the unrealized gain or loss to zero, which is similar to a reversal.
-Note that this will not reverse the same amount if the default exchange rate was modified on the invoice.
+Note that this will not reverse the same amount if the default exchange rate was changed on the invoice.
 - Purchase order vendor invoice
   - A credit note must be created to reverse the vendor invoice.
 For more information on creating a reversing transaction, see [Create a purchase return order](../../supply-chain/procurement/tasks/create-purchase-return-order.md).
 - Promissory note